 Undergraduate student employee unions have immense power to affect change on campus with this respect, as unfair labor practices are not the only issue that impacts student workers; sexual violence impacts us; institutional racism impacts us; misogyny, homophobia and transphobia impact us; a bloated UCPD budget and high costs of tuition impact us.
 The power to withhold labor in protest is our greatest possible tool to make the necessary changes to this institution, and that is only possible with a true student union.
 When we stop working, the gears of the university stop turning — an accomplishment unthinkable through Undergraduate Student Government or Praxis, UConn’s officially-sanctioned activist cell.

-An undergraduate union is not a distant fantasy — in fact, just a few municipalities over, Wesleyan University undergraduates formed the first union of residential assistants in American history this past March.
+An undergraduate union is not a distant fantasy — in fact, just a few municipalities over, Wesleyan University undergraduates formed the first voluntarily-recognized union of residential assistants in American history this past March, following in the footsteps of University of Massachusetts, Amherst organizers who created a residential assistant union not yet recognized by their university administration.
 This is an incredible feat that UConn can build on for the prosperity of our student workers and overall community.

 Looking across sectors of the university, student workers aren’t so different from one another.
 An employee at the Student Recreation Center has the same financial interests and burdens as does a student administrative assistant at the Asian American Cultural Center or the Office of Financial Aid.
 A writer for the Daily Campus is employed by the same university as dining workers.
 We have far more power together than we do as an atomized population pursuing only our own individual interests.